taogen-docs/cs-technique-tree/README.md

   - Spring Cloud
   - Others
     - Elasticsearch
+- Cloud Computing
+  - Types of cloud computing
+    - Public cloud
+    - Private cloud
+    - Hybrid cloud
+  - Types of cloud services
+    - Serverless computing
+    - FaaS (Functions as a Service)
+    - SaaS (Software as a Service)
+    - PaaS (Platform as a Service)
+    - IaaS (Infrastructure as a Service)
-- AI & Algorithm
+- AI
 - Big Data
-- Cloud Computing
 - Game Development
 - IoT